Azure-Samples/active-directory-dotnetcore-daemon-v2/README.md

    ```PowerShell
    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process -Force
    ```
-1. Run the script to create your Azure AD application and configure the code of the sample application accordinly.
+1. Run the script to create your Azure AD application and configure the code of the sample application accordingly.
    ```PowerShell
    .\AppCreationScripts-WtihCert\Configure.ps1
    ```
    > Other ways of running the scripts are described in [App Creation Scripts](./AppCreationScripts-WithCert/AppCreationScripts.md)

-1. Open the Visual Studio solution
-1. Right click on the `daemon-console` project in VisualStudio and choose **Properties**.
-Then, in the **Build** tab, add a **Conditional compilation symbol** set to `VariationWithCertificateCredentials`.
-This is to enable conditional compilation for your project to use the certificate rather than the app secret.
-1. **Save** and select **start**

-If ou don't want to use this automation, follow the following steps:
+If you don't want to use this automation, follow the following steps:

 ### (Optional) Create a self-signed certificate